rosco-m68k/hardware-projects/MemoryMap.md

 'available' row to reflect your changes.
 Remember that on r1 boards, only even addresses are _actually_ available in this range!

+## ROM space

+ROM space begins at $FC0000 and extends to the top of the address space at
+$FFFFFF.

+**Note** that the on-board ROM occupies all of the space allocated to ROM, regardless of actual ROM size.
+The ROM is simply repeated ('striped') through all of ROM space.

+Therefore, any expansion ROM will need to be mappped either into EXPANSION RAM space, or into memory-mapped IO.

+Future boards will more selectively map the ROMs, allowing third-party ROM to be mapped into ROM space.
+This will probably be supported by a runtime configuration mechanism where possible, or a jumper configuration otherwise.

 ## IRQs

 In a compatible system, it is important that devices do not compete for